 IV.
 Changes in Labor Organization

 ¶ 37 Leave a comment on paragraph 37 0 Lowell’s contribution to American industrialism was not only technological, it was organizational.
 He helped reorganize and centralize the American manufacturing process.
 A new approach, the Waltham-Lowell System, created the textile mill that defined antebellum New England and American industrialism before the Civil War.
 The modern American textile mill was fully realized in the planned mill town of Lowell in 1821, four years after Lowell himself died.
 Powered by the Merrimack River in northern Massachusetts and operated by local farm girls, the mills of Lowell centralized the process of textile manufacturing under one roof.
 The modern American factory was born.
 Soon ten thousand workers labored in Lowell alone.
-Sarah Rice, who worked at the nearby Millbury factory, found it “a noisy place” that was “more confined than I like to be.” ((Sarah “Sally” Rice to her father, February 23, 1845, published in The New England Mill Village, 1790–1860 (Cambridge, MA: MIT Press, 1982), 390.))
-Working conditions were harsh for the many desperate “mill girls” who operated the factories relentlessly from sunup to sundown.
-One worker complained that “a large class of females are, and have been, destined to a state of servitude.” ((Factory Tracts: Factory Life as It Is, no. 1 (Lowell, MA: Female Labor Reform Association 1845), 4].))
-Female workers went on strike.
+Sarah Rice, who worked at the nearby Millbury factory, found it “a noisy place” that was “more confined than I like to be.” ((Sarah “Sally” Rice to her father, 23 Feb 1845, published in The New England Mill Village, 1790-1860 (Cambridge, Mass: MIT Press, 1982), 390.))
+Working conditions were harsh for the many desperate “mill girls” who operated the factories relentlessly from sun-up to sun-down.
+One worker complained that “a large class of females are, and have been, destined to a state of servitude.” ((Factory Tracts.
+Factory Life As It Is, Number One, [(Lowell, MA, 1845)].))
+Women workers went on strike.
 They lobbied for better working hours.
 But the lure of wages was too much.
-As another worker noted, “very many Ladies . . . have given up millinery, dressmaking & school keeping for work in the mill.” ((Malenda M. Edwards to Sabrina Bennett, April 4, 1839, quoted in Thomas Dublin, ed., Farm to Factory Women’s Letters, 1830–1860 (New York: Columbia University Press, 1993), 74.))
+As another worker noted, “very many Ladies…have given up millinery, dressmaking & school keeping for work in the mill.” ((Malenda M. Edwards to Sabrina Bennett, 4 Apr 1839, quoted in Thomas Dublin, ed., Farm to Factory Women’s Letters, 1830-1860 (New York: Columbia University Press, 1993), 74.))
 With a large supply of eager workers, Lowell’s vision brought a rush of capital and entrepreneurs into New England.
-The first American manufacturing boom was under way.
+The first American manufacturing boom was underway.

 ¶ 38 Leave a comment on paragraph 38 0

 ¶ 40 Leave a comment on paragraph 40 0 As the northern United States rushed headlong toward commercialization and an early capitalist economy, many Americans grew uneasy with the growing gap between wealthy businessmen and impoverished wage laborers.
-Elites like Daniel Webster might defend their wealth and privilege by insisting that all workers could achieve “a career of usefulness and enterprise” if they were “industrious and sober,” but labor activist Seth Luther countered that capitalism created “a cruel system of extraction on the bodies and minds of the producing classes . . . for no other object than to enable the ‘rich’ to ‘take care of themselves’ while the poor must work or starve.” ((Daniel Webster, “Lecture Before the Society for the Diffusion of Useful Knowledge,” in The Writings and Speeches of Daniel Webster: Writings and Speeches Hitherto Uncollected, vol. 1.
-Addresses on Various Occasions, ed.
-Edward Everett (Boston: Little, Brown, 1903); Carl Siracusa, A Mechanical People: Perceptions of the Industrial Order in Massachusetts, 1815–1880 (Middletown, CT: Wesleyan University Press, 1979), 157.))
+Elites like Daniel Webster might defend their wealth and privilege by insisting that all workers could achieve “a career of usefulness and enterprise” if they were “industrious and sober,” but labor activist Seth Luther countered that capitalism created “a cruel system of extraction on the bodies and minds of the producing classes…for no other object than to enable the ‘rich’ to ‘take care of themselves’ while the poor must work or starve.” ((Daniel Webster, “Lecture Before the Society for the Diffusion of Useful Knowledge,” in The Writings and Speeches of Daniel Webster: Writings and Speeches Hitherto Uncollected, v.
+1. Addresses on Various Occasions, ed.
+Edward Everett (Little, Brown, 1903); Carl Siracusa, A Mechanical People: Perceptions of the Industrial Order in Massachusetts, 1815-1880 (Middletown, Conn: Wesleyan University Press, 1979), 157.))

-¶ 41 Leave a comment on paragraph 41 0 Americans embarked on their Industrial Revolution with the expectation that all men could start their careers as humble wage workers but later achieve positions of ownership and stability with hard work.
-Wage work had traditionally been looked down on as a state of dependence, suitable only as a temporary waypoint for young men without resources on their path toward the middle class and the economic success necessary to support a wife and children ensconced within the domestic sphere.
-Children’s magazines—such as Juvenile Miscellany and Parley’s Magazine—glorified the prospect of moving up the economic ladder.
-This “free labor ideology” provided many northerners with a keen sense of superiority over the slave economy of the southern states. ((Eric Foner, Free Soil, Free Labor, Free Men : The Ideology of the Republican Party Before the Civil War (New York: Oxford University Press, 1970).))
+¶ 41 Leave a comment on paragraph 41 0 Americans embarked upon their industrial revolution with the expectation that all men could start their careers as humble wage workers but later achieve positions of ownership and stability with hard work.
+Wage work had traditionally been looked-down upon as a state of dependence, suitable only as a temporary waypoint for young men without resources on their path toward the middle class and the economic success necessary to support a wife and children ensconced within the domestic sphere.
+Children’s magazines – such as Juvenile Miscellany and Parley’s Magazine – glorified the prospect of moving up the economic ladder.
+This “free labor ideology” provided many Northerners with a keen sense of superiority over the slave economy of the southern states. ((Eric Foner, Free Soil, Free Labor, Free Men : The Ideology of the Republican Party before the Civil War (Oxford; New York: Oxford University Press, 1970).))

 ¶ 44 Leave a comment on paragraph 44 0 For the middle-class managers and civic leaders caught between workers and owners, unions enflamed a dangerous antagonism between employers and employees.
 They countered any claims of inherent class conflict with the ideology of social mobility.
-Middle-class owners and managers justified their economic privilege as the natural product of superior character traits, including decision making and hard work.
-One group of master carpenters denounced their striking journeymen in 1825 with the claim that workers of “industrious and temperate habits, have, in their turn, become thriving and respectable Masters, and the great body of our Mechanics have been enabled to acquire property and respectability, with a just weight and influence in society.” ((John R. Commons, ed., A Documentary History of American Industrial Society (New York: Russell and Russell, 1958), Vol. 6: 79.))
+Middle-class owners and managers justified their economic privilege as the natural product of superior character traits, including decision-making and hard work.
+One group of master carpenters denounced their striking journeyman in 1825 with the claim that workers of “industrious and temperate habits, have, in their turn, become thriving and respectable Masters, and the great body of our Mechanics have been enabled to acquire property and respectability, with a just weight and influence in society.” ((John R. Commons, ed., A Documentary History of American Industrial Society (New York: Russell & Russell, 1958), VI: 79.))
 In an 1856 speech in Kalamazoo, Michigan, Abraham Lincoln had to assure his audience that the country’s commercial transformation had not reduced American laborers to slavery.
-Southerners, he said, “insist that their slaves are far better off than Northern freemen.
+Southerners, he said “insist that their slaves are far better off than Northern freemen.
 What a mistaken view do these men have of Northern labourers!
-They think that men are always to remain labourers here—but there is no such class.
+They think that men are always to remain labourers here – but there is no such class.
 The man who laboured for another last year, this year labours for himself.
 And next year he will hire others to labour for him.” ((Abraham Lincoln, Speech at Kalamazoo, Michigan, Aug.
-27, 1856, in Collected Works of Abraham Lincoln, Vol. 2 (New Brunswick, NJ: Rutgers University Press, 1953), 364.))
-This essential belief undergirded the northern commitment to “free labor” and won the market revolution much widespread acceptance.
+27, 1856, Collected Works of Abraham Lincoln, Vol. II (New Brunswick, N.J.: Rutgers University Press, 1953), 364.))
+It was this essential belief that undergirded the northern commitment to “free labor” and won the market revolution much widespread acceptance.

 ¶ 45 Leave a comment on paragraph 45 0